 Middle Class Scholarship (MCS)

-- The Middle Class Scholarship (MCS) provides undergraduate students, including students pursuing a teaching credential, with family incomes and assets up to $177,000 a scholarship to attend University of California (UC) or California State University (CSU) campuses.
+- The Middle Class Scholarship provides a scholarship to attend a University of California (UC), California State University (CSU) or California Community College Bachelor’s degree program.

 Cal Grants